Generosity, empowered. Humanity, lifted.

 As a recognized leader, Indiana has a collaborative and effective philanthropic sector that makes a positive difference in the lives of people and their communities.

 In November 1983, Lieutenant Governor John Mutz and Alan Shusterman, executive director of the Indiana Humanities Council, convened representatives from more than 70 foundations and corporate giving programs in Indianapolis to discuss the future of the state’s philanthropic sector.
 Based on the success of that first meeting, the planning committee agreed to continue holding the event and formed a steering committee to complete the task.
 That group called itself Indiana Donors Alliance (IDA).
-After several years of growing interest and participation in the collaborative conversations, IDA was incorporated in 1990.
-As we hired staff, elected trustees and recruited members, we grew into the full-service membership association now doing business as Indiana Philanthropy Alliance.
+After several years of growing interest and participation in collaborative conversations, IDA was incorporated in 1990.
+As we hired staff, elected trustees, and recruited members, we grew into the full-service membership association now doing business as Indiana Philanthropy Alliance.
 READ MORE

 Indiana Philanthropy Alliance Foundation (IPAF)

 IPAF is a Type I Supporting Organization to Indiana Philanthropy Alliance, organized and operated exclusively for the benefit of the Alliance, its goals and its functions.
-See a list of IPAF Board members.